Tsunami014/PieOS/README.md

 # Pie OS
-An "operating system" whose sole purpose is to print out all the digits of pi forever
+An "operating system" whose sole purpose is to print out all the digits of pi forever in the shape of a pie

 # Dependancies
 ```bash